 - Sex discrimination in employment for school employees

 - Retaliation for making a Title IX complaint

-Consult With Our Dedicated Title IX Lawyers as Soon as Possible
+Consult With Our Highly Dedicated Title IX Attorneys as Soon as Possible

 It can be challenging to know what to do after experiencing sex discrimination or sexual misconduct at your college or university.
 Know that the law protects you from such behavior, and Duffy Law is ready to protect the rights of students under the law.
 If you’re unsure whether a Title IX violation occurred or you do not know what to do next, please call us at 203-946-2000 or contact us online to schedule your case evaluation today.